Code-Institute-Submissions/oerbeyer-MS1/README.md

 ## Design Paradigm

-- Mobile first layout with a single level of responsive design for larger screens when screen width > 576px (i.e. > sm).
+- Mobile first layout with a single level of responsive design for larger screens when screen width > 576px (> sm).
 - The layout and size of buttons, navigation links and other controls accommodate one-handed navigation.
 - The centered horizontal alignment of buttons and navigation links accommodate right-handed and left-handed users.
 - The website is simple and consists of a one home (landing) page, two additional (content) pages and a single modal (contact form).